Log Search

 - Query Help: Quickly access tips and tricks for building a query.

-- Order: You can now order your query results by newest ingestion time first.
-Log Search will order your query results by newest ingestion time first by default, and will persist your order selection for future logins.
+- Order: Log Search will order your query results by newest ingestion time first by default, and will persist your order selection for future logins.
+You can choose to order your query results by the oldest ingestion time first by selecting the up arrow.

-- Run: Log Search requires you to select Run or press the Return key to run a query.
+- Run: Log Search requires you to select Run or press Enter.

-- Home tab: Learn how to search your logs and leverage saved queries, Rapid7-provided example queries, and your recent queries from the Home tab.
+- Home tab: Leverage saved queries, Rapid7-provided example queries, pre-computed queries, and your recent queries from the Home tab.

 - Settings: Use the Settings dropdown in the Data tab to select your data view and edit the keys shown in your results.